Geovation/usemap-flutter/README.md

-# MapUp Flutter
+# UseMap Flutter

-A Flutter project for the MapUp application.
+A Flutter project for the UseMap application.
 Provides a UI for Android and iOS devices.

 ## Resources